-- 1. Vaccine efficacy, boosters and third doses: - All people in California ages 18+ are now eligible for boosters.
+2. Vaccine efficacy, boosters and third doses:

+All people in the US ages 18+ are all recommended to get boosters, given concerns around the rapid spread of the Omicron variant.
 People eligible include those ages 18+ who got their second Pfizer or Moderna dose 6 or more months ago, or got their J&J dose 2 or more months ago.
-Boosters provide additional protection against waning immunity against the delta variant.
+Boosters provide additional protection against waning immunity, particularly against the newer variants.
 People may choose which vaccine they receive as a booster dose using the "mix and match" approach.
 Get a free booster at local pharmacies, medical providers, MyTurn.ca.gov, or county sites.

-- The Pfizer vaccine for kids ages 5-11 is increasingly available.
-19% of kids ages 5-11 have received their first dose in Alameda County and 18% in Contra Costa County as of November 17.
+- The Pfizer vaccine for kids ages 5-11 is recommended and available.
+35% of kids ages 5-11 have received their first dose in Alameda County and 32% in Contra Costa County as of December 1.
 Please check MyTurn.ca.gov, pharmacies, pediatrician offices and community health centers for appointments, as well as community and school pop-ups.
 Not all locations offer the lower-dose Pfizer pediatric vaccinations. - Boosters for people with immunocompromising conditions 6 months after their Moderna and Pfizer third doses are now recommended.
-Please see the excellent tip sheet below created by Dr. Sunny Lai at Alameda Health System's Adult Immunology Clinic. - Vaccines remain highly effective against severe COVID-19 and death from the delta variant.
+Please see the excellent tip sheet below created by Dr. Sunny Lai at Alameda Health System's Adult Immunology Clinic. - Vaccines remain highly effective against severe COVID-19 and death and are expected to retain some efficacy against Omicron.
 Our priorities remain vaccinating people not yet vaccinated.
-Boosters provide additional protection, especially against mild-moderate infections. - Alameda and Contra Costa Counties have fully vaccinated 73% and 74% of all residents, respectively.
+Boosters provide important additional protection, especially for older people and people at higher risk, as well as added protection against mild-moderate infections from the delta and omicron variants. - Alameda and Contra Costa Counties have fully vaccinated 73% and 75% of all residents, respectively.
 Let's get to 80% or higher!